 The ABC has been cut by more than 1,000 jobs and more than $300 million since Tony Abbott went to the 2013 election promising no cuts to the ABC.
 The Greens will restore every dollar cut from the ABC’s budget by the Abbott-Turnbull-Morrison Government since 2013, and we’ll grow the ABC’s funding year-on-year to account for those years of chronic underfunding.
 This represents an investment of $1.2 billion over the decade.

-The Greens will make sure that funding for the ABC is done by hard law not handshakes.
+The Greens will make sure that funding for the ABC is done by law not handshakes.
 We will amend the ABC Act to create a standing appropriation - meaning that funding of the ABC is law, not subject to the whim of the government of the day.
 This will help recover the jobs lost and restore and protect the news-breaking ability of our nation’s public media across the country.

 Meanwhile, SBS is under attack from commercial stations trying to undermine its ability to serve its audience.
 The Coalition government has tried to expand the number of advertisements SBS can carry, as a pretext for cutting its funding.
 But every advertisement makes it harder for SBS to fulfil its charter obligations.
 It compromises the independence of the public broadcaster when it is forced to rely on commercial sponsorship to stay afloat.
-We will commit $130m over the next three years to phase out in-program advertising on the SBS, and reduce program break advertising by 80 per cent.
+We will commit $130 million over the next three years to phase out in-program advertising on the SBS, and reduce program break advertising by 80 per cent.
 Public broadcasters shouldn't rely on private income to keep the lights on.

 Defending the independence of the ABC